softwaresaved/ga_group_stats/README.md

 * Individual monthly reports of metrics (and page variants) per page

-It uses a pre-downloaded set of monthly GA data for the entire website, which currently exists for the period June 2015 - February 2017.
+It uses a pre-downloaded set of monthly GA data for the entire website, which currently exists for the period April 2010 - February 2017.
 Thus, reports can only be generated within (or equal to) this current time period unless further monthly data sets are downloaded.
+The default time period for the script is from the start of SSI2 project to February 2017.

 ## Generating reports